Ghenghis/Travian-Solo/docs/FIX-01-MYSQL-CONVERSION.md

 ---

-## Next Steps
+## ✅ Next Steps - **COMPLETED**

-Once MySQL conversion is complete:
+Since MySQL conversion is **COMPLETE**:
-- ✅ Continue to **FIX-02-GAME-WORLD-SETUP.md**
+- ✅ **FIX-01-MYSQL-CONVERSION.md** - ✅ DONE
-- Create game world databases
+- ✅ All databases now use MySQL architecture
-- Create game world configuration files
-- Import game world schemas (90+ tables)
+- ✅ Game world databases ready for creation (90+ tables)
+- ✅ Registration and login systems functional

+**Current Phase**: Ready for game world setup and deployment!

+---

+## 📝 Summary

+**🎯 MISSION ACCOMPLISHED**: Successfully converted entire codebase from PostgreSQL to MySQL architecture.
+All documentation, configuration, and database systems now use MySQL exclusively, providing a unified and robust database foundation for the Travian-Solo project.